MicrosoftDocs/learn/learn-pr/reactors/introduction-machine-learning-models/includes/5-linear-regression-evaluate-model.md

 :::image type="content" alt-text="A bell-shaped curve graph showing the dist plot output for the prediction." source="../media/output-dist-plot-2.png" loc-scope="azure":::

 Do you notice the numbers on the left axis?
-Whereas a histogram shows the number of things that fall into discrete numeric buckets, a kernel density estimation (KDE, and the histogram that accompanies it in the Seaborn displot) normalizes those numbers to show what proportion of results lands in each bucket.
-Essentially, these are all decimal numbers less than 1.0 because the area under the KDE has to add up to 1.
+A histogram shows the number of things that fall into discrete numeric buckets.
+A kernel density estimation (KDE, and the histogram that accompanies it in the Seaborn displot) normalizes those numbers to show what proportion of results lands in each bucket.
+Essentially, these results are all decimal numbers less than 1.0 because the area under the KDE has to add up to 1.

 Maybe more gratifying, we can plot the predictions from our model: